SMC242/uni-notes/cs/Data Science/Layered Grammar of Graphics.md

 	- Shows the coordinate system
 - Annotate important features

+## Plotting variables
+- It's conventional to put variables on particular axes
+	- X-axis: independent variable
+	- Y-axis: dependent variable
+## Axes
+-  Avoid non-zero axis origins unless it makes the graph much clearer
+	- Starting from a non-zero value can make values look bigger

 # Geoms
 - A few types
 	- Lines/curves
 		- Line graph
+		- Tells you what happens between points
 	- Markers/points
 		- Scatter plot
 	- Patches
 		- Bar charts

-# Plotting variables
-- It's conventional to put variables on particular axes
-	- X-axis: independent variable
-	- Y-axis: dependent variable
+## Colour
+- Use a colour scale monotonically varying brightness
+	- Colours that are *perceptually* equal in difference
+	- Human perception of colour is non-linear
+- For signed data (can be positive or negative), use a different colour on each side of 0
+- Always provide a colour bar for reference

-# Showing uncertainty
+## Showing uncertainty
 - Method 1: show an area around a line plot
 	- Mark each datapoint
 	- Draw a line between them